 Here’s why… Dieting involves a period of calorie deprivation, typically involving restrictions on sweets.
 Your body will physiologically resist weight loss and your craving for sweet food and other forbidden foods will eventually intensify to the point of diet backlash.

-Alternatively, intuitive eating integrates physical needs with cognitive and emotional awareness.
-Intuitive eaters respond to physical hunger and fullness cues to meet energy needs, choose foods that sustain an overall feeling of wellbeing, and include foods that satisfy taste.
+Alternatively, the practice of Intuitive Eating integrates physical needs with cognitive and emotional awareness.
+Intuitive eaters respond to physical hunger and fullness cues to regulate energy needs, choose foods that sustain an overall feeling of wellbeing, and include foods that satisfy taste.